Spring 2026 Workshops

 Communicating Science to Broad Audiences

-Offered as professional development for the Spring 2026 Three Minute Thesis competition but open to all students, this workshop will focus on how to communicate scientific research to broad, nonspecialist audiences.
-Particular attention will be given to communicating significance, methodology, and findings in clear and jargon-free language.
+Offered as professional development for the Spring 2026 Three Minute Thesis competition and open to all students, this workshop focuses on how to communicate scientific research to broad, non-specialist audiences.
+Participants will learn strategies for clearly and effectively communicating and conveying significance, methodology, and findings using accessible, jargon-free language.

 Using Databases to Identify Graduate Funding Opportunities